10 Neat ThingsEdiblesFoliagePlants

 1. I’m strong to the finish, ‘cause I eats me spinach…

-Popeye’s amazing powers were predicated on a misplaced decimal.
-In 1870, a German dyslexic, Emil von Wuff, had a problem period that was placed so that the iron content of spinach appeared to be 10 times as strong as it actually is.
-This error persisted until the 1930s.
-But perhaps spinach is still a little over-hyped.
+Spinach can make you strong, but not as strong as what you thought.
+Compared to other plants, perhaps spinach is still a little over-hyped.
 There are 3.6 mg of iron in 150 g of spinach – then again, there are 15 mg in 100 g of pumpkin seeds!

 2. Super hair if not superpowers.